Organic food: Pesticide exposure

-While studies have shown via chemical analysis, as discussed above, that organically grown fruits and vegetables have significantly lower pesticide residue levels, the significance of this finding on actual health risk reduction is debatable as both conventional foods and organic foods generally have pesticide levels well below government established guidelines for what is considered safe.
+While studies have shown via chemical analysis, as discussed above, that organically grown fruits and vegetables have significantly lower pesticide residue levels, the significance of this finding on actual health risk reduction is debatable as both conventional foods and organic foods generally have pesticide levels (maximum residue limits) well below government established guidelines for what is considered safe.
 This view has been echoed by the U.S. Department of Agriculture and the UK Food Standards Agency.

 A study published by the National Research Council in 1993 determined that for infants and children, the major source of exposure to pesticides is through diet.
 A study published in 2006 by Lu et al. measured the levels of organophosphorus pesticide exposure in 23 school children before and after replacing their diet with organic food.
 In this study, it was found that levels of organophosphorus pesticide exposure dropped from negligible levels to undetectable levels when the children switched to an organic diet, the authors presented this reduction as a significant reduction in risk.
-The conclusions presented in Lu et al. were criticized in the literature as a case of bad scientific communication.Alex Avery (2006) Organic Diets and Children’s Health Environ Health Perspect.114(4) A210–A211.
+The conclusions presented in Lu et al. were criticized in the literature as a case of bad scientific communication.

 More specifically, claims related to pesticide residue of increased risk of infertility or lower sperm counts have not been supported by the evidence in the medical literature.
 Likewise, the American Cancer Society (ACS) has stated their official position that "whether organic foods carry a lower risk of cancer because they are less likely to be contaminated by compounds that might cause cancer is largely unknown."
 Reviews have noted that the risks from microbiological sources or natural toxins are likely to be much more significant than short term or chronic risks from pesticide residues.